cruiseliu/jos-rpi/README.md

 You will find `kernel.elf` and `kernel.img` in project directory.

-If you have a Raspberry Pi with RASPBIAN, copy `kernel.img` to the boot partition and connect your computer to it's UART port.
+If you have a Raspberry Pi with Raspbian, copy `kernel.img` to the boot partition and add following lines to `config.txt`:

+    framebuffer_depth=32
+    fraembuffer_ignore_alpha=1

+You can either connect your RPi's UART port to computer and use it as a TTY, or use it directly by HDMI display and USB keyboard.
+Please note that UART input is disabled when a keyboard is found.

-You can use [raspbootin](https://github.com/mrvn/raspbootin) to simplify this progress.
+You may use [raspbootin](https://github.com/mrvn/raspbootin) to simplify UART configuration.

 If you prefer an emulator such as [QEMU](https://github.com/Torlus/qemu/tree/rpi), just load `kernel.elf`.